-Semester I. Convection heat transfer, high speed flow, mass transfer effects.
-Boiling heat transfer.
-Introduction to conduction heat transfer.
-Semester II.
-Conduction heat transfer, multidimensional conduction processes. transient analyses.
-Solid body and gaseous radiation and their measurements.
+Application of the fundamental laws of fluid mechanics to the problems of the fundamental laws of fluid mechanics to the problems of the fundamental laws of fluid mechanics of turbother, transfer between fluid and rotor.
+Performance characteristics of turbother, Study of loss mechanisms.
 ME 220A-220B.
 Mechanical Vibrations (3-3) Prerequisites: Engineering 147B and Mathematics 118B.
-Topics in vibration relating to mechanical design such as non-linear vibrations, distributed mass systems, random vibrations, mobility analysis, isolater design.
+Topics in vibration relating to mechanical design such as non-linear vibrations, assistant design and mass systems, random vibrations, mobility analysis, isolater design.
 ME 221.
 Stress Analysis (3) Prerequisites: Engineering 146B, 186 and Mathematics 118B.
 Topics in applied elasticity, advanced study of the resistance of materials and experimental stress analysis.
 Failure theories, energy methods, limit design, theory of plates and shells.
 Photoelasticity, brittle lacquers, strain gages, and analogs in determining static, dynamic and residual stress distributions.
 ME 222A-222B.
-Synthesis of Machines (3-3) Prerequisites: Engineering 145, 146, and Mathematics 118B.
+Synthesis of Machines (3-3) Prerequisites: Engineering 145, 146A, and Mathematics 118B.
 Problems in mechanical design involving synthesis of mechanisms wherein displacement, velocity, acceleration and jerk are paramount considerations.
 ME 224.
 Fluid Power and Control Systems (3) Prerequisite: Engineering 189 or equivalent.

 Analysis of dynamic performance of physical systems such as pneumatic, hydraulic and hot-gas.
 Transient forces and valve instability.
 Servo characteristics.

-MF 231A.
-Advanced Science of Materials I (3) Prerequisite: Engineering 109A.
+ME 231A.
+Advanced Science of Materials I (3)

+Prerequisite: Engineering 109A.

 Structure and physical properties of solids.
 Imperfections in materials and their effect on various properties.
 Elasticity, plasticity, and fracture of metals related to atomic and crystal structure.
 ME 231B.
 Advanced Science of Materials II (3) Prerequisite: Mechanical Engineering 231A.

 Phase equilibria, metastability, rate and growth processes in solids.
-Principles of alloving and thermal treatments.
+Principles of alloying and thermal treatments.

-MF 233.
+ME 233.
 Reactor Materials (3)

 Prerequisite: Engineering 109A.